 In this example, the first generation Hug would be classed as a crossbreed.
 If you bred the Hug with another Hug, then the offspring would be classified as a pedigree Hug.

 Some breeders will charge inflated prices for hybrids.
 They tend to charge high prices because many people prefer these types of dogs compared to mutts.
+You can even find breeders who sell teacup Pugs, which are different than the standard Pug.

 Advantages of Crossbred Dogs